stateful/docs.runme.dev/docs/how-runme-works/vs-code.md

 ### Background Processes

 Suppose that you have a script that intends to run in the background (like a dev watcher).
-To simulate this now, we'll use the script `sleep 10000`.
+To simulate this, we'll use the script `sleep 10000`.

-You _could_ run this like other scripts, however, Runme supports a special "Background" mode for these kinds of tasks.
+You *could* run this like other scripts, however, Runme supports a special "Background" mode for these kinds of tasks.
 This mode gives special tools to help manage them!

 You can enable Background mode in the same foldout you configured Interactive mode: